misterdoak/sauron/README.md

 + drupal :
     + drupal_root : drupal root path relative to source code root path
     + contrib_paths : a list of contrib modules paths relative to drupal root path
+    + display : (optionnal) a list of issue levels to display among : all, bug, security, uptodate.
+If not precised, everything will be displayed.
     + drupal_makefile : path to makefile relative to drupal root path
     + dev_paths : a list of specific modules paths relative to drupal root path
     + code_style :